AndyMc3000/ci-ms3-pool-club/README.md

 > - [x] “I want to learn about what the CPC is.”
 > - [x] “I want to be able to view the current League Table.”
 > - [x] “I want to be able to register and sign-up to join the CPC.”
-> - [x] “Once I'm sined-up and logged in, I want to be able to view my personal League statistics - my League Points, and my Matches Won/Lost.
+> - [x] “Once I'm signed-up and logged in, I want to be able to view my personal League statistics - my League Points, and my Matches Won/Lost.
 > - [x] “If I act as a Referee for a League Match, I want to be able to record the Match result and update the current League Table.”
 > - [x] “I want to be able to edit and update my Account information."
 > - [x] “I want to be able to find contact infromation for the CPC, and be able to send a message to the CPC organisers."